octobercms/docs/cms-themes.md

 <a name="twig-section" class="anchor" href="#twig-section"></a>
 ### Twig markup section

 The Twig section defines the markup to be rendered by the template.
-In the Twig section you can use functions, tags and filters [provided by October](markup), all the [native Twig features](http://twig.sensiolabs.org/documentation), or those [provided by plugins](../plugin/registration#extending-twig).
+In the Twig section you can use functions, tags and filters [provided by OctoberCMS](markup), all the [native Twig features](http://twig.sensiolabs.org/documentation), or those [provided by plugins](../plugin/registration#extending-twig).
 The content of the Twig section depends on the template type (page, layout or partial).
 You will find more information about specific Twig objects further in the documentation.